bsc-pm/tampi/README.md

 execution of such hybrid applications by implementing a cooperation mechanism between the MPI library and the parallel task-based runtime system.

+TAMPI provides two main mechanisms: the blocking mode and the non-blocking mode.
+The blocking mode targets the efficient and safe execution of blocking MPI operations (e.g., MPI_Recv) from inside tasks, while the non-blocking mode focuses on the efficient execution of non-blocking or immediate MPI operations (e.g., MPI_Irecv), also from inside tasks.

+On the one hand, TAMPI is currently compatible with two task-based programming model
+implementations: a derivative version of the LLVM OpenMP (yet to be released) and [OmpSs-2](https://github.com/bsc-pm/ompss-2-releases).
+However, the derivative OpenMP does not support the full set of features provided by TAMPI.
+OpenMP programs can only make use of the non-blocking mode of TAMPI, whereas OmpSs-2 programs can leverage both blocking and non-blocking modes.

-TAMPI is compatible with mainstream MPI implementations that support the MPI_THREAD_MULTIPLE threading level in order to provide its task-aware features.
-TAMPI provides two main mechanisms: the blocking mode that targets blocking MPI operations, and the non-blocking mode that focuses on non-blocking MPI operations.
+On the other hand, TAMPI is compatible with mainstream MPI implementations that support the `MPI_THREAD_MULTIPLE` threading level, which is the minimum requirement to provide its task-aware features.
+The following sections describe in detail the blocking (OmpSs-2) and non-blocking (OpenMP & OmpSs-2) modes of TAMPI.

-## Blocking Mode
+## Blocking Mode (OmpSs-2)

-The blocking mode of TAMPI is enabled by a new level of thread support named MPI_TASK_MULTIPLE, which is monotonically greater than the MPI_THREAD_MULTIPLE threading level.
-The blocking mode prevents the underlying hardware thread, which executes a task that calls blocking MPI operations, from blocking inside the MPI library.
-It allows the thread to run other tasks instead, while the operation does not complete.
-This mechanism leverages the standard MPI interception techniques that enable transparent interception of MPI calls performed by an application.
+The blocking mode of TAMPI targets the safe and efficient execution of blocking MPI operations (e.g., MPI_Recv) from inside tasks.
+This mode virtualizes the execution resources (e.g., hardware threads) of the underlying system when tasks call blocking MPI functions.
+When a task calls a blocking operation, and it cannot complete immediately, the underlying execution resource is prevented from being blocked inside MPI and it is reused to execute other ready tasks.
+In this way, the user application can make progress although multiple communication tasks are executing blocking MPI operations.
+This is done transparently to the user, that is, a task calls a blocking MPI function (e.g., MPI_Recv), and the call returns once the operation has completed as states the MPI Standard.

+This virtualization prevents applications from blocking all execution resources inside MPI (waiting for the completion of some operations), which could result in a deadlock due to the lack of progress.
+Thus, programmers are allowed to instantiate multiple communication tasks (that call blocking MPI functions) without the need of serializing them with dependencies, which would be necessary if this TAMPI mode was not enabled.
+In this way, communication tasks can run in parallel and their execution can be re-ordered by the task scheduler.

+This mode provides support for the following set of blocking MPI operations:

+* **Blocking primitives**: MPI_Recv, MPI_Send, MPI_Bsend, MPI_Rsend and MPI_Ssend.
+* **Blocking collectives**: MPI_Gather, MPI_Scatter, MPI_Barrier, MPI_Bcast, MPI_Scatterv, etc.
+* **Waiters** of a *complete set* of requests: **MPI_Wait** and **MPI_Waitall**.
+	* MPI_Waitany and MPI_Waitsome are not supported yet, the standard behavior is applied.

+As stated previously, this mode is only supported by [OmpSs-2](https://github.com/bsc-pm/ompss-2-releases), version 2018.11 or greater.

+### Usage

+This library provides a header named `TAMPI.h` (or `TAMPIf.h` in Fortran).
+Apart from other declarations and definitions, this header defines a new MPI level of thread support named `MPI_TASK_MULTIPLE`, which is monotonically greater than the standard `MPI_THREAD_MULTIPLE`.
+To activate this mode from an application, users must:

+* Include the `TAMPI.h` header in C or `TAMPIf.h` in Fortran.
+* Initialize MPI with `MPI_Init_thread` and requesting the new `MPI_TASK_MULTIPLE` threading level.

-User applications can activate the TAMPI's blocking mode by requesting the MPI_TASK_MULTIPLE threading level, which is defined in the `TAMPI.h` header (`TAMPIf.h` for Fortran).
-A valid and safe usage of TAMPI's blocking mode is shown in the following example:
+The blocking TAMPI mode is considered activated once `MPI_Init_thread` successfully returns, and the provided threading level is `MPI_TASK_MULTIPLE`.
+A valid and safe usage of TAMPI's blocking mode is shown in the following OmpSs-2 + MPI example:

 ```c
 #include <mpi.h>